ChrisDavison/tagsearch/README.md

     tagsearch --long          # to show a tall list of tags tagsearch --long -n       # Tall list, with count of files for each tag tagsearch --summarise     # Show each tag, and the files for each tag

-## Use-cases

-### Academic Literature

-I have pdfs of academic literature saved.
-Now, I use a fish shell helper function that: 1) downloads a pdf, 2) renames the pdf to whatever I input, in a folder `papers`, 3) creates a txt file with the same name as the pdf, in folder `writeups`, with the tag `@unread`.
-I can optionally ad more tags.

-This then lets me use `tagsearch unread neuralnet` to find any paper related to neural nets that I've not read yet, or `tagsearch -l neuralnet` to see all tags that also exist with the `neuralnet` tag.

-### Finance

-I keep a folder called `budget`, that contains files of the form:

-    title: WHAT I BOUGHT
-    value: A NUMBER
-    date: WHEN I BOUGHT IT

-    @monthly @health

-I can then use tagsearch to see what I often spend monthly on `tagsearch -l @monthly`, or do some pipelining to calculate some sums (using fish-shell syntax):

-    awk -F':' '/^value:/{total+=$2} END{print $total}' < (cat (tagsearch @monthly))

-...this approach is not quite as fleshed out as the academic literature

-### Quantified-Self

-Similarly to the [finance][] approach, but `value` is now one such as `50` (for my `20191210--shoulderpress.txt` weight lifting entry, number of reps).
-I can then either do `cat (tagsearch weights shoulder)` to print out all the contents of any of my shoulderpress progress.

-...this approach is not quite as fleshed out as the academic literature

-  [finance]: #finance